 - Don’t pretend to be who I am not

-- Wear red lipstick!
+- Wear red lipstick like a long-time friend!

 I am fierce because I…